-СТІ 110 Web, Pgm & DB Foundation 2 2 3
+CTI 110 Web, Pgm & DB Foundation 2 2 3

-Prere quisite s: None

--

 This course covers the introduction of the tools and resources available to students in programming, mark-up language and services on the Internet.
 Topics include standard mark-up language Internet services, creating web pages, using search engines, file transfer programs; and database design and creation with DBMS products.
 Upon completion students should be able to demonstrate knowledge of programming tools, deploy a web-site with mark-up tools, and create a simple database table.